Nursyazaa/Route-planning-algorithm/README.md

 ![image](https://user-images.githubusercontent.com/89789650/212973929-a77ca8a9-389c-40a3-865c-ba736a0a1be8.png)

 ## Goal and Expected output
-Goal :  To find the optimum route to the workshop
+**Goal** :  To find the optimum route to the workshop

-Expected output: One from the two algorithms gives a better solution to find optimum route distance.
+**Expected output**: One from the two algorithms gives a better solution to find optimum route distance.

 ## Ilustration of problem
 ![image](https://user-images.githubusercontent.com/89789650/212974413-cc17f0dc-4c21-4264-86f6-7fe45342125d.png)